 The Harvard Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The Harvard Medical School designates this live activity for a maximum of 34.25 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in this activity.

 - Treating Obesity 2020 (June 4-6): 25.75 AMA PRA Category 1 CreditsTM

 - Board Review (June 3): 8.50 AMA PRA Category 1 CreditsTM

 AMERICAN BOARD OF INTERNAL MEDICINE

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 34.25 Medical Knowledge MOC points and 9.50 patient safety MOC credits in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 34.25 Medical Knowledge MOC points (10.25 Patient Safety MOC credits) in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

 NURSE PRACTITIONERS and REGISTERED NURSES